 Ensure that community representatives are active partners in the decision-making committees within the HPTN.

 The HPTN LOC established a Community Working Group (CWG) that meets on a regular basis.
 Representatives from each CRS participate in conference calls and meetings.
 The CWG meets to identify cross-cutting issues for the site communities, advocate for resolution of community issues within the HPTN, identify training needs, and facilitate information exchange.

 The HPTN LOC is responsible for outlining steps to develop, maintain, support, and encourage the full participation of community representatives in all phases of the research process.
 This includes plans for community education, training, recruitment, ongoing orientation, and participation on protocol teams and governance committees.

 Clinical Research Site Community Activities & Research

-Community involvement at the site level has a common purpose throughout the HPTN, yet there is tremendous diversity in how CRS guarantee community participation.
+Community involvement at the site level has a common purpose throughout the HPTN, yet there is tremendous diversity in how CRSes guarantee community participation.
 Although CRS may be working on common protocols, the partnership with the community at each CRS may be very different.

 Sharing information about what communities and CRSes are doing is an important way to support innovative and productive community participation throughout the HPTN.